<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=319290&amp;fmt=gif">

 Fiduciary

-NAIFA opposes any and all attempts to impose a fiduciary standard on the state and federal levels.
+NAIFA opposes all attempts to impose an expanded definition of fiduciary.
 Actions by the Department of Labor to adopt a fiduciary-only rule for financial professionals are unnecessary and will harm consumers’ access to retirement security for the American middle class.
 When the Department of Labor put forward its ill-conceived fiduciary regulation in 2016, NAIFA reacted with its formidable grassroots power and used judiciary mechanisms to defeat it.

 Resources